-“The believer’s prayer” in Acts 4:23-31, is an account recorded of a church congregation praying together and after they prayed, “the place where they were meeting was shaken” (Acts 4:31).
+“The believer’s prayer” in Acts 4:23-31, is an account recorded of a church congregation praying together, and after they prayed, “the place where they were meeting was shaken” (Acts 4:31).

 Some misunderstand this event as God primarily showing His strength.
 But, I believe that God more so shook the walls after they prayed to show His approval and agreement with their prayer.
 Further, I think God was giving His affirmation on this church’s prayer so Christians can study how the early church prayed and learn principles to apply to their personal prayer life.

-First, let’s recount what happened beforehand.
+First, let’s recount what happened shortly before this.
 Peter and John had been taken into custody by Jewish leaders, imprisoned overnight, and then forced to stand before a Sanhedrin interrogation earlier that day.
 However, the Sanhedrin “could not decide how to punish them, because all the people were praising God for what had happened” (v.
 21).
 So, the Sanhedrin sternly threatened them and ordered them not to speak any more in the name of Jesus.
 The two were then released from custody.

 You can read about Peter and John’s experience at this link: Share the Gospel, even in facing fear.